hchautran/hchautran.github.io/content/notes/Transformer.md

 > - **Smooth Changes Across Positions:** The smooth variation in sine and cosine functions ensures that small position changes lead to small encoding changes, providing relative positioning.
 > - **Additive to Embeddings:** Positional encodings are added to token embeddings, merging positional and semantic information.

+This is the positional encoding implementation that is used in the original Transformer paper, however in recent  [[Large Language Model]]  variants, a more  popular type of positional encoding is [[Relative Positional Encoding]]
 ##### **Layer Normalization**

 [[Layer Norm]] is applied after the attention mechanism and the feed-forward network to stabilize and speed up training.
 It normalizes the outputs of these layers, ensuring that the model can learn effectively.